House sheathing is the panel layer that turns framing into a working shell.

 Leaving old fiberboard without checking bracing

 Older fiberboard can be part of an existing wall, but it should not be assumed to provide modern structural bracing.
-Dry panels may stay in place.
-Soft, crumbling, loose, or water-stained panels need closer review.
+Dry panels may stay in place, while soft, crumbling, loose, or water-stained panels need closer review.

 The dangerous shortcut is covering the wall because the old panel “looks fine enough.”
 Check the corners, wall movement, fastener hold, and water history before closing it up.